-Governors reviewed the College's mission during 2010/11 and adopted a revised mission statement as follows:
+Governors reviewed the College's mission during 2012/13 and adopted a revised mission statement as follows:

-"A truly great college, passionate about success".
+"A truly great College, passionate about success".

-- 4. The college's values are:
+- 4. The College's values are:

 - Passion

-- Enterprise, innovation and creativity
+- Innovation, Creativity and Entrepreneurialism

-- Respect, social justice and fairness
+- Respect, Social Justice and Fairness

 - High standards and quality

 - Professionalism

-- Friendliness and commitment
+- Friendliness and Commitment

-- Flexibility, responsiveness and ability to change
+- Flexibility, Responsiveness and Ability to Change

 - Accountability

 - Risk-taking

-The college values are underpinned by the following behaviours:
+The College values are underpinned by the following behaviours: